 The Maternity and Newborn Safety Investigations (MNSI) programme is part of a national strategy to improve maternity safety across the NHS in England.
 MNSI has completed over 3500 independent safety investigations, using system focused methodology, into maternity events, including direct and indirect maternal deaths in pregnancy and up to 6 weeks postpartum.
 In this series of webinars we will explore a variety of learnings and thematic analysis.
-Please see below for more info and to register.
+Please see below to catch up on all the webinars in this series.

 Exploring learning from MNSI safety investigations: Health Equity Warning Score (HEWS) Tool and the Health Equity Assessment and Resource Toolkit (HEART)